 What would happen if one of Santa's elves came to your house to visit?

 He'd arrive sometime before the holidays began.
 Sent by Santa to check on good little girls and boys, he'd roam the house at night, popping up in the most unlikely places come morning.

 Sometimes, elf mischief would take place--and he'd be caught red-handed!
 Finally, on Christmas Eve, he'd report to Santa and hitch a ride back to the North Pole ... until next year.

 If you can imagine it, you can do it: meet Santa's Magic Elf!

-Designed to share the Christmas spirit with children, the Magic Elf tradition an interactive holiday activity for families or school classes.
+Sometimes known as the Elf on the Shelf, the Magic Elf tradition is an interactive holiday activity for families or school classes.
 Free printable letters from Santa, Elf passport and Elf report make it easy to create a new holiday tradition!